patch-wat/cairn-eclat/cairn-srd.md

 Villages, strongholds, and ports of call barter and trade based on the local rarity and value of an item or commodity.

 ## Magic
 **Grimoire Jellyfish** (or **Grimjellies**) are a living creatues fround on deep in the oceans of certain worlds.
-Repeatedly exposing a **Grimjellies** to dreams will allow them to replicate a magical effect.
+Repeatedly exposing a **Grimjelly** to dreams will allow them to replicate a magical effect.

-Each **Grimjellies** contain a single spell and take up one slot.
+Each **Grimjelly** contain a single spell and take up one slot.
 It takes years to grow one with suffient magical power to grow manifest a spell.

 **Grimjellies** sometimes display unusual properties or limitations, such as producing a foul or unearthly smell when opened, possessing an innate intelligence, or working only when held in moonlight.